The Primiero (Primör in German) is a valley situated in eastern Trentino.

 The Welsperg Dinasty

 In 1401 the Duke of Austria gave Giorgio di Welsperg (from the Val Pusteria/Pustertal) the jurisdiction on Primiero; thus started the dinasty of the Welsperg Counts, which ruled over the valley for the next four centuries.
-Under the Welsperg dynasty, Primiero enjoyed a remarkable economic and demographic development; the town of Fiera was newly founded as a market town, and it soon became the main administrative and commercial centre of the region instead of Tonadico, while the economy of the valley took off thanks mainly to the mines of pyrite, iron and silver ('galena').
+Under the Welsperg dynasty, Primiero enjoyed a remarkable economic and demographic development; the town of Fiera di Primiero was newly founded as a market town, and it soon became the main administrative and commercial centre of the region instead of Tonadico, while the economy of the valley took off thanks mainly to the mines of pyrite, iron and silver (galena).
 It is estimated that by the middle of the 15th century around 3000 miners, the majority of them of German origin, worked in Primiero.
 Commerce towards foreign countries grew also, in connection with the export of minerals and – above all – of timber, destined to eventually reach Venice after a long journey along the water courses (the Cismón and the Brenta).
 The mining activity lasted well until the end of the 16th century, when it was progressively abandoned (in the picture above, the Fluegelaltar of the main church in Fiera is a clear indication of the historic German presence in the area).

 Governed by the Welsperg family, Primiero then followed the destines of Austria until 1809, when it became part of the “Dipartimento della Piave” – the department instituted by Napoleon and coinciding roughly with the actual province of Belluno.
 Once annexed to the Napoleonic Kingdom of Italy, Primiero took part in the anti-French campaign led by Andreas Hofer with a small contingent of voluntary troops against Feltre.
 Participation to the armed insurrection led to heavy financial losses in the valley, and even to the arrest of the ‘borgomastro’ of Fiera, Michele Negrelli, father of the famous engineer Luigi Negrelli (who – unbeknown to most – engineered the Suez Canal).